AD-SDL/rpl_workcell/pcr_workcell/README.md

 ```

 ### Navigate in between TMUX shells
 If TMUX sessions are already running, you can navigate in between windows to check all the nodes.
-Number that correstponse to the nodes listed along bottum of the shell.
+Number that correspond to the nodes are listed along bottom of the window.
 - `Ctrl+b`
 - `Desired number`
 - On Strange, available window numbers are: 0 and 1